 My evolution over recent decades from ‘bleeding heart’ liberal (a term my Ima once called me out for using) to borderline radical has been a long one.
 But critical to that journey has been my reading.
 As often as not, my fiction reading.
 Here compiled is a list of fiction books that shaped my thinking in various ways.

 This list is, of necessity, incomplete.
 I’m sure there are a great many books I forgot.
 And there are some I intentionally left off.
 Thirty years ago Lackey’s Last Herald Mage trilogy was radical for featuring a gay hero in fantasy.
 Having those books be my introduction to the idea of mm relationships saved me from my family’s bigotry with long-term consequences for my life-journey.
 But to someone reading them today, they are not radical or revolutionary.
-They are not even particularly good representation.

 Broadly, these books fall into three categories: